 - Consider the use of outdoor locations when appropriate.

-This order also restricts tables to parties of six people, and requires 2 metres between patrons sitting at different tables, and between patrons from different parties sitting at a bar or counter.
+The provincial health officer’s order for Food and Liquor Service Premises restricts tables to parties of six people, and requires 2 metres between patrons sitting at different tables, and between patrons from different parties sitting at a bar or counter.

 Employers are advised to remain apprised of orders issued by the provincial health officer as this information may change.

 - Refer to WorkSafeBC guidance for restaurants, cafes, and pubs for additional protocols for food services.